Webster Schroeder High School

 National Honor Society

 Rotary Interact is a community service club that subscribes to the motto: “Service above Self.”
 Students attend bi-monthly after school meetings and have the opportunity of participating in a wide selection of volunteer projects.
-Students have volunteered their time to write letters for Honor Flight, collected items for Golisano Children's Hospital, made blankets for Lollypop Farm & participated in the local Relay for Life event.
+Students have volunteered their time to write letters for Honor Flight, collected items for Golisano Children's Hospital, made blankets for Lollypop Farm & participated in highway cleanup with the Webster Rotary Club.
 They have held events for staff's children such as a Halloween trick or treat and an Easter egg hunt.
 Helping others through this club is a great way to feel needed, gain leadership experience and be eligible for Rotary ambassadorship and scholarships.

 Dr. Exner & Ms Reusch